Q? Please tell us a bit about Robust Tools

 Q?
 Who do I call about service?

 - You call us.
-You can also talk to any of our dealers, their contact info is our website.
+You can also talk to any of our dealers, their contact info is on our the dealer page.

 Q?
 Which Robust lathe is best for me?

-- We’re more than happy to talk to you about what you want to do with your turning and help you pick out the right lathe for you.
+- We (and our dealers) are more than happy to talk to you and help you pick the right lathe for your turning goals.
 Sometimes we even recommend the competition!

 Q?
 What is included in the seven-year warranty?